-The Government launched a Youth Employment Portal in March to tackle the massive Youth Unemployment epidemic in South Africa.
-What the government didn’t tell you is that you can’t register if you are white… https://youtu.be/ykaeO_xsTao
+Government – parliament, implemented a Youth Employment Portal during March to tackle the massive Youth Unemployment epidemic in South Africa.
+What the government didn’t tell you is that you can’t register if you are white… who are the privileged?

 Chinese and B-BBEE